getsentry/sentry-javascript/docs/contributing/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Please, send over suggestions and bug fixes in the form of pull requests on `GitHub <https://github.com/getsentry/raven-js>`_.
 Any nontrivial fixes/features should include tests.
+Do not include any changes to the ``dist/`` folder or bump version numbers yourself.

 Documentation
 -------------